midlantica/LovelyBunchOfCoconuts/content/quotes/It-is-easier-to-build-strong-children-than-to-repair.md

 ---
-title: "It is easier to build strong children than to repair broken men"
+title: 'It is easier to build strong children than to repair broken men'
 ---

 ## "It is easier to build strong children than to repair broken men."